Ujjawalmaurya/quest/README.md

 ### Features

-**Quiz Participation:** Students can easily attempt quizzes or tests organized by administrators.
+- **Quiz Participation:** Students can easily attempt quizzes or tests organized by administrators.

+- **App Lockdown (Kiosk Mode):** Ensures focused participation by locking the device to the app, disabling home/recents buttons and system notifications during the test.

+- **Gesture & Navigation Blocking:** Intercepts system back gestures and hardware buttons to prevent accidental or intentional exit from the active test.

+- **Advanced Anti-Cheat:** Features a secure screen that blocks screenshots and screen recording.
+The app also monitors integrity violations like app switching or mock locations.

-**Score Statistics:** Get detailed statistics at the end of each quiz to analyze performance and track progress.
+- **Score Statistics:** Get detailed statistics at the end of each quiz to analyze performance and track progress.

-**Auto-Submission:** Implemented a unique auto-submission feature to protect the app from unfair means.
-Even if the app is minimized or switched to another, the quiz remains secure.
+- **Auto-Submission:** Ensures test integrity by automatically submitting the quiz if repeated violations are detected or if the time expires.

+- **Mentor Override Panel:** A protected panel for administrators to view violation audit trails and reset security flags if necessary.

 ### How to Use